Fitbit Charge 4

 There's a specific set of features that Fitbit users have come to expect from their wearables.
 Fortunately, the Luxe offers all of these and more.
 You'll have activity/sleep tracking, 24/7 heart-rate monitoring, female-health tracking, stress monitoring, guided breathing, and 20 exercise modes with SmartTrack exercise recognition.
 Eventually, the Fitbit Luxe will also take skin temperature readings and measure blood oxygen saturation levels.

-The company is also bringing key stress management and mindfulness tools to the Luxe, which were initially released with the Fitbit Sense last year.
+The company also brought key stress management and mindfulness tools to the Luxe, which were initially released with the Fitbit Sense last year.
 For example, the Fitbit Luxe provides you with a stress management score, which delivers a daily assessment of your body's ability to handle stress.
 This score is based on your heart rate, activity levels, and sleep patterns.
 It's worth noting that Fitbit plans to make this a standard feature across all of its existing trackers and smartwatches.

 You can do more with the Fitbit Charge 4

 It's been a year since the Fitbit Charge 4 was released, and it's still one of the company's most impressive trackers.
-It doesn't look all that different from the predecessor, but it's much more capable.
+It doesn't look all that different from its predecessor, but it's much more capable.
 As far as the design goes, the Fitbit Charge 4 maintains its rectangular shape.
 It's housed in a lightweight, plastic body and has the same OLED touchscreen as past models.
 It's easy to swap out the Fitbit Charge 4 bands whenever you feel like you need a change.
 You'll enjoy a full 7 days of battery life on a single charge.

 While the design didn't change much, Fitbit introduced some major upgrades that make the Charge 4 one of the best Fitbit wearables to date.
 For starters, you'll now have built-in GPS, which means you won't have to carry your phone around to track your route during a workout.
 Another new perk that lets you leave your phone behind is Fitbit Pay.
 If you compare the Fitbit Charge 4 and Charge 3, you might agree that these are some impressive upgrades.